 Tyler Career Support Services

 As a Tyler student, you'll find career support services starting as early as your first year.
-Career preparation modules are often built into freshman seminars; resume workshops, career networking and career fairs, and internship workshops are all ongoing events that occur each semester In addition to the resources of the Temple University Career Center, Tyler's Assistant Director for Student Life Kari Scott and Associate Vice Dean Carmina Cianciulli are career coaches and mentors for Tyler students in all degree programs.
+Career preparation modules are often built into freshman seminars; resume workshops, career networking and career fairs, and internship workshops are all ongoing events that occur each semester In addition to the resources of the Temple University Career Center, Tyler's Assistant Director for Student Life Kari Scott is a career coach and mentor for Tyler students in all degree programs.
 They work one-on-one with students on internship searches, resume and cover letter development and interview skills.
 Students can do internships for credit or not; jobs, residencies, internships and other opportunities are posted in the weekly WHAT e-newsletter.

 Interested in learning more?
 Listen to the Tyler podcasts.